 Tip 1: Lose Weight if You Need to

 Obesity is considered the most important risk factor for obstructive sleep apnea.
-Research has shown that weight loss – even a modest amount -- can improve sleep apnea.
+Weight loss – even a modest amount -- can improve sleep apnea.
 Not all people with sleep apnea are overweight or obese, but many are.

 In a Finnish study published in 2010, 71 people with sleep apnea were given lifestyle counseling or participated in a lifestyle modification program that included a 12-week low-calorie diet.
 On average, those in the weight loss group shed 16 pounds.
 After two years, their sleep apnea was much less severe than the sleep apnea in the lifestyle counseling group.